curran/graph/README.md

 A graph data structure implementation with depth first search.
 Nodes are identified by strings, and edges are stored internally using an adjacency list representation (the `edges` variable in the `Graph` constructor function closure).

-`graph.DFS(sourceNodes)` is invoked with an array of source nodes, and returns an array of nodes visited by the algori

 ## Usage

 ```javascript